Azure/bicep-registry-modules/avm/ptn/lz/sub-vending/README.md

 ### Parameter: `roleAssignments.roleAssignmentCondition.delegationCode`

-The code for the condition if no template is used.
-The user should supply their own custom code if any of the available templates are matching their requirements.
+The code for a custom condition if no template is used.
+The user should supply their own custom code if the available templates are not matching their requirements.
+If a value is provided, this will overwrite any added template.

 - Required: No
 - Type: string